Online maps, transport and parking information.

 - We are a designated trauma unit and our accident and emergency department sees over 100,000 patients every year

-- Over 3,000 babies are born each year in our maternity unit
+- Around 3,000 babies are born each year in our maternity unit

 - Infection rates have reduced by over 90 percent at the hospital since 2007.

 Warrington Hospital - recent investments

 We have invested over £30 million in a range of new facilities and developments across our hospitals over the last few years.
 Each year we aim to improve the buildings so that the care you receive from our skilled staff is provided in facilities to match.
 At Warrington this has included:

 - Dementia care - We opened our new £1 million specialist Forget Me Not ward for care of patients with dementia at the hospital in May 2014.
 This ward creates a purpose built care environment for patients with dementia who need our expert care services